ibm-cloud-docs/ContinuousDelivery/cd_migrate_region.md

       Copy a toolchain to the Frankfurt region with the specified name and target resource group, using the given API key

 Environment Variables:
   IBMCLOUD_API_KEY                       API key used to authenticate.
-Must have IAM permission to read and create toolchains and service-to-service authorizations in source and target region / resource group
+Must be a user API key, with IAM permission to read and create toolchains and service-to-service authorizations in source and target region / resource group

 Basic options:
   -c, --toolchain-crn <crn>              The CRN of the source toolchain to copy -r, --region <region>                  The destination region of the copied toolchain (choices: "au-syd", "br-sao", "ca-mon", "ca-tor", "eu-de", "eu-es", "eu-gb", "jp-osa", "jp-tok",
                                          "us-east", "us-south")
   -a, --apikey <api_key>                 API key used to authenticate.
-Must have IAM permission to read and create toolchains and service-to-service authorizations in source and target
+Must be a user API key, with IAM permission to read and create toolchains and service-to-service authorizations in source and target
                                          region / resource group -n, --name <name>                      (Optional) The name of the copied toolchain (default: same name as original) -g, --resource-group <resource_group>  (Optional) The name or ID of destination resource group of the copied toolchain (default: same resource group as original)